ubiquity/card-issuance/Alchemy-Pay-questions-1.md

 **About Ubiquity**

-Ubiquity is a funded startup building highly automated bounties & freelance marketplace, as well as financial services.
+Ubiquity is a venture-backed startup building a highly automated bounties & freelancer marketplace, as well as offering banking services.

 Our target audience is freelancers - individuals (not businesses) that are located in different countries across the globe.